Tuesday, January 27, 2009

 There's gold in them thar' woods

-Quick like a fox see the blue-and
+Quick like a fox see the blue-and-white box

 Away you casually sidleInside is the prize, two-domed and super-sized